-If for any reason you do not like an artwork you can return it within 14 days of receiving it and claim a full refund for the price of the work exclusive of postage and packaging costs.
-Please note that while you may not want it, someone else will so you are responsible for the safe return of the item in its original condition and packaging to claim a refund.
-We can offer advice on sending the artwork back to avoid damage in transit.
-In the unlikely event that the work arrives damaged, please contact us immediately.
+If for any reason you are not happy with your purchase you can return it within 14 days of receipt.
+In the unlikely event of damage in transit White Court Art must be informed immediately upon receipt.
+A full refund for the price of the work exclusive of postage and packaging costs will be made upon return.
+Clients are responsible for the safe return of the item in its original condition and packaging to claim a refund.
+We are only too happy to assist in this process and offer advice on sending the artwork back to avoid damage in transit.

-Ruth Addinall is a painter and sculptor living and working in Edinburgh, Scotland.
+We are pleased to sell works on behalf of Ruth Addinall.
+Ruth is a painter and sculptor living and working in Edinburgh, Scotland.
 She started to paint in her late twenties and has been a professional artist since then, studying in Paris and at the Frink School of Sculpture.